East Anglian Air Ambulance is a charity registered in England and Wales Charity No 1083876, Registered Company number 04066700.

 We are required by law to keep some information for a specified time, such as your Gift Aid Declaration which we must hold for six years.

 When you support us with a donation or by playing the lottery or raffle, we will also keep your details for a reasonable time to ensure we have the records on hand should you have any query in the future.
+We also keep basic information on file for suppression purposes, for example to ensure we are able to exclude from future contact.

 Please contact us if you would like to know more about our Data Retention, Archiving and Destruction Policy.